dev-SR/prismaORM/README.md

 #### 🚀Self-relations

 A relation field can also reference its own model, in this case the relation is called a self-relation.
-Self-relations can be of any cardinality, 1-1, 1-n and m-n.
+Self-relations can be of any cardinality, 1-1, 1-n and m-n.Successor

 [relations/self-relations](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/self-relations)